Consistent Validation for Predictive Methods in Spatial Settings: ADDITIONAL EXPERIMENTAL DETAILS

 The \holdout{} is implemented as in previous experiments (\cref{app:implementation-validation}).
 We estimate the standard error of the \holdout{} empirically by computing the sample standard deviation of the sum of the losses,

 \Cref{table:airtemp-metro} reports the \holdout{} estimate $\pm$ two standard deviation.

-The nearest neighbor methods are implemented using the \texttt{scikit-learn} implementation with Haversine distance and the ball-tree algorithm. $\kstar$ is selected with $\delta=0.1$ and $\Delta=1$ even though this is not an upper bound on the loss.
-The Haversine distance is used directly, not rescaled to kilometers.
+The nearest neighbor methods are implemented using the \texttt{scikit-learn} implementation with Haversine distance and the ball-tree algorithm. $\kstar$ is selected with $\delta=0.1$ and $\Delta=5^\circ$C and a Lipschitz constant of $1^\circ$C/100 km.
+We use a fixed $\delta$ since we only discuss a method applicable to estimating fill distance on the unit cube, not on a subset of the sphere.